Silver Bulletin

 Let’s start in UConn’s region, which is clumsily named2 “Fort Worth 1” after the site of the regional final and the Huskies’ #1 overall seed.

-Let’s go to the Sacramento 4 region, which the winner of Fort Worth 1 will play in the national semifinal in Phoenix.
-There are some better early-round matchups out in Gold Country:
+Next, let’s go to the Sacramento 4 region, which the winner of Fort Worth 1 will play in the national semifinal in Phoenix: